 |José Luis Chilavert||604||65.60||17.38||8.10||25.48||3.92||30.84|

-Gianluigi Buffon will be Top 5 when he retires.
 Watching van der Sar, I thought I was seeing the best ever and I wondered why he never got the credit I thought he deserved.
-It was gratifying to see my formula bear that out.
+It was gratifying to see the formula bear that out.

 I have Ray Clemence way ahead of Peter Shilton, in case anyone wants to reignite the great English goalkeeping debate of the ’80s.
 This highlights a trend of top English goalies and defenders staying at mediocre clubs throughout their careers — Shilton was at Nottingham Forest for their glory years, but spent most of his time at Leicester, Stoke, Derby, etc. … Gordon Banks played at Leicester and Stoke; Bobby Moore played his entire first-division career at West Ham; Billy Wright was a lifer for Wolves.
 In Italy, all these guys would have ended up at Milan, Inter or Juventus.
 If they were Spanish, then Barcelona or Real Madrid.
 In England, somehow, it’s Leicester and Stoke …